-Though there are exceptions, many U.S. credit cards (including virtually all rewards and travel credit cards) offer free coverage that allows you to skip the rental-company's Collision Damage Waiver--an option that reduces or eliminates any charges you'll incur should you damage the car.
+Many U.S. credit cards (including virtually all rewards and travel credit cards) offer free coverage that allows you to skip the rental company's collision damage waiver.
+The CDW reduces or eliminates any charges you'll incur should you damage the car.

 That perk is more rare for credit cards issued in Europe, however, which tend to have fewer extras than their stateside counterparts.
-Consequently, you may encounter greater resistance from rental agents to turning down their CDW coverage, especially in areas where U.S. visitors are less common.
-To reduce that pushback, you might want to bring a printout of your credit card's car-rental coverage provisions--in the language of the host country, if that happens to be available.
+Consequently, you may encounter greater resistance from rental agents when you turn down their CDW coverage, especially in areas where U.S. visitors are less common.
+To reduce that pushback, you might want to bring a printout of your credit card's car-rental coverage provisions.
+Try to get a copy in the language of the host country, if that happens to be available.

-A handful of European nations (along with a few elsewhere, including Israel, Jamaica, and New Zealand) have regulatory curves that mean most credit cards do not extend coverage for rentals.
+A handful of European nations (along with a few elsewhere, including Israel, Jamaica and New Zealand) have regulations about what credit cards can cover for car rentals.
 In Italy, for example, specific coverage against theft is required.
-Ireland is among the countries that prohibit third parties, like credit-card companies, from purchasing collision coverage; instead, the car's driver must purchase that themselves.
+Ireland is among the countries that prohibit third parties, such as credit card companies, from purchasing collision coverage; instead, the car's driver must purchase it themselves.

-The upshot: With rentals in Italy and Ireland, you should inquire as to what coverage might be included as part of the rental rate, preferably before you arrive in the country and face a confusing array of insurance options.
+The upshot: With rentals in Italy and Ireland, ask what type of coverage might be included as part of the rental rate.
+Find out before you arrive in the country, so you're not facing a confusing array of insurance options.
 More often than in other countries, coverage may be baked into the daily or weekly fee.
-If it isn't, you'll at least be able to determine how much extra you might pay to purchase coverage, so you're comparing quotes on an apples-to-apples basis.
+If it isn't, you'll at least be able to determine how much extra you might pay to purchase coverage, so you're comparing the cheapest quotes on an apples-to-apples basis.

-As you shop around for a rental car abroad (which you should do from the U.S., and far in advance for the best rates), you may want to favor a familiar company that has a U.S. presence, especially if their rates are competitive and you already have rental experience with them.
+As you prepare for your trip, it's a good idea to shop for a car rental far in advance for the best rates.
+You may want to favor a familiar company that has a U.S. presence, especially if their rates are competitive and you already have rental experience with them.